je2781/tobamsShopper/README.md

 ## How to run the app

-From the main directory, run (npm run android) for android, and (npm run ios) for ios.
+From the main directory, run (npm start) to start metro, then toggle (a) to run android, and toggle (i) to run on ios.